 - May not be suitable for dry skin

 Tired of trying countless primers that won’t stop irritating your skin?
 Try this dermatologist-tested, non-comedogenic priming balm to add a silky-smooth and even base for long-lasting makeup.
+Daniel Martin, a professional makeup artist, also uses this flawless primer because it not only makes your makeup last longer but also keeps breakouts at bay.
 It can be used as a primer for your face, eyes, and lips.
 It helps reduce clogging in pores and breakouts and fights the harmful effects of environmental stressors.
 The ingredients such as Hadasei-3, a trinity of Japanese superfoods, green tea, rice, and algae that help reduce wrinkles and dullness makes it a perfect primer for aging acne-prone skin.
-If you’re looking for a primer that minimizes excess shine, smoothes the skin, and nourishes, this is an ideal pick.
+If you’re looking for a cruelty-free makeup-artist-approved primer that offers maximum shine control, smoothes the skin, and nourishes, this is an ideal pick.
+Click here to check out a detailed personal review of this product along with the tester’s experience of using it.

 - Evens out the skin tone